POGO Privacy Notice

-You may give us your identity and contact; profile; correspondence, usage and financial data by submitting your information to us via the Platform, filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may provide us with your identity and contact information, profile details, correspondence, usage data, and limited financial data by submitting information through our Platform, filling in forms, or corresponding with us via post, phone, email, or other means.
 This includes personal data you provide when you:

-o request marketing to be sent to you; or
+- Request marketing materials to be sent to you

-We may receive your financial data from the following sources:
+Financial data We may receive limited financial data from various sources, including:

-o from providers of technical, payment and delivery services;
+- From providers of technical, payment, and delivery services

-o from the third party services providers, such as payment processing services providers.
+- From third-party service providers, such as payment processing services

-o from providers of technical, payment and delivery services; and
+- From providers of technical, payment, and delivery services

 How do we use your information – lawful purposes for processing